I recently encountered this issue when working with a well-founded relation R.

 strong induction on .

-To do so, let's instead define a new relation R'
+To do so, let's instead define a new relation R' that is the transitive closure of R

-and then induct on R'
+and then induct on R'.

-, we need to show that it is also well-founded.
+To use R', we need to show that it is also well-founded.

 That is what this short note is about.